There's making a charitable donation and then there's making a smart charitable donation. There's a big difference.

 With so many causes and charitable organizations out there, how do you choose which one to give to and how do you know your donation will have the intended impact?

-Scott has some recommendations to maximize the impact of every dollar you donate.
+Scott suggests following these 6 steps to maximize the impact of every dollar you donate:

 Find out where your money goes